|

 Road Trip Safety Tips

-When you’re going on a long distance road trip, your car is probably one of the most important things you need.
-Here are some road trip safety tips for safe driving!
+When you’re going on a long distance road trip, your safety is the most important thing.
+These are some tips to stay safe on the road…

 12. STOP If You’re Tired!

-I feel like I shouldn’t even have to say this road trip safety tip.
-But seriously, listen to your body, there’s no point in pushing yourself to drive further.
-Only bad things can happen.
+I shouldn’t even have to say this road trip safety tip, but seriously, listen to your body.
+If you’re tired, stop driving.
+There’s no point in pushing yourself to drive further, only bad things can happen And it’s not just about your safety, you’re putting other people on the road at risk when you drive tired.

 13. Pack A First Aid Kit

-This is a new addition to our car – we always have a first aid kit under the seat (like this one on Amazon).
-Since we’ve bought it it’s already come in handy a handful of times.
-Hopefully you don’t have to use it but even if you just need a band aid or after-bite, at least you know you have just in case!
+A new addition that I always have in my car these days is a first aid kit under the seat.
+Since I’ve bought it it’s already come in handy a handful of times.
+Hopefully you don’t have to use it but even if you just need a band aid or after-bite, at least you have just in case!

-Just don’t forget to restock it before every long drive or adventure you go on!
+And don’t forget to restock it, and check any expiration dates before every long drive or adventure you go on!

 foggy-weather-expect-delays